 work with people of all ages who have problems with speech, from childhood lisps to older patients following a stroke.
+You'll need a three- or four-year

 You'll need a three- or four-year degree through an accredited university course or a two-year postgraduate course for graduates in an appropriate discipline and then to register with the Health and Care Professions Council Apprenticeships may be available in your area.